 Applications should include a curriculum vitae, statements of research and teaching interests, 3-5 representative publications, and the names, institutional affiliations, and e-mail addresses of 3-5 references.
 Review of applications and nominations will begin November 15, 2018 and conclude when the position is filled.
 Letters of nomination from third parties are also welcome and should be sent by e-mail to William (Ned) Friedman at email@example.com.

-Address questions about the position to Professor William (Ned) Friedman and about the application/nomination process to Christian Flynn in OEB at email@example.com.
+Further information about the Department of Organismic and Evolutionary Biology and the Arnold Arboretum are available at https://oeb.harvard.edu and https://www.arboretum.harvard.edu.
+Address questions about the position to Professor William (Ned) Friedman and about the application/nomination process to Christian Flynn in OEB at firstname.lastname@example.org.